Numa-501st/Tennjs/README.md

 # Tennjs
-A simple JavaScript version of the classic game "Pong" Using Canvas API
+A simple JavaScript version of the classic game "Pong" using Canvas API